BRT Standard

 The BRT Standard is an evaluation tool for bus rapid transit (BRT) corridors around the world, based on international best practices.
 The Standard establishes a common definition for BRT and identifies BRT best practices, as well as functioning as a scoring system to allow BRT corridors to be evaluated and recognized for their superior design and management aspects.

 The Standard was conceived by the Institute for Transportation and Development Policy (ITDP) in 2012 to ensure that BRT corridors worldwide meet a minimum quality standard and deliver consistent passenger, economic, and environmental benefits.
-This is of particular relevance in countries where "BRT"s qualify for special funding from national or provincial governments.
+This is of particular relevance in countries where "BRTs qualify for special funding from national or provincial governments.
 In addition to serving as an overview of BRT design elements, the Standard can be used to evaluate existing BRT corridors and certify them as a Basic, Bronze, Silver, or Gold rated corridors.
 Corridors which fail to meet minimum standards for Basic ratings are not considered to be BRT.
-The latest edition of the Standard was published in 2016.
+The latest edition of the Standard was published in 2024.

 BRT systems which do not meet the BRT standard ("Not BRT" by the ITDP), but is marketed as BRT, meet the phenomenon known as "BRT creep".